emanjon/draft-mattsson-tls-compact-ecc/draft-mattsson-tls-compact-ecc.md

 # Introduction

 The encodings used in the ECDHE groups secp256r1, secp384r1, and secp521r1 and the ECDSA signature algorithms ecdsa_secp256r1_sha256, ecdsa_secp384r1_sha384, and ecdsa_secp521r1_sha512 have significant overhead and the ECDSA encodings produces variable-length signatures.
 This document defines new optimal fixed-length encodings and registers new ECDHE groups and ECDSA signature algorithms using these new encodings.
 The new encodings reduce the size of the ECDHE groups with 33, 49, and 67 bytes and the ECDSA algorithms with an average of 7 bytes.
 These new encodings also work in DTLS 1.3 {{RFC9147}} and are especially useful in cTLS {{I-D.ietf-tls-ctls}}.
 When secp256r1 and ecdsa_secp256r1_sha256 are used as a replacement for the the old encdodings they reduce the size of the TLS handshake with on average 80 bytes.
+The new encodings have the same security properties and requirements as the old encodings.

 # Conventions and Definitions